ktmeaton/obsidian-public/academic/Plague Phylodynamics and Phylogeography Paper.md

 > - *[[Yersinia pestis|Y. pestis]]* has more temporal signal than previously thought.
 > - A root-to-tip regression is a poor measure of [[Clock Model|temporal signal]].

+> 1. We first tried to test for temporal signal using BETS in the *"reduced"* dataset (N=194 genomes).

+This run failed to achieve good mixing of the clock model.

+> 2. Visual inspection of a [[Root to Tip Regression]] suggested there may be local clade clocks.

+![ [[Root to Tip Regression]] of *[[Yersinia pestis|Y. pestis]]* genomes on sampling date, colored by clade.
+The dashed black line shows the observed linear trends that may indicate local clade clocks.](https://rawcdn.githack.com/ktmeaton/plague-phylogeography-projects/a632ff2/main/iqtree/all/chromosome/full/filter5/filter-taxa/rtt_all_branch_major.png){#fig:fig_rtt_all}

+> 3. A BETS analysis of the clade-separated datasets detected temporal signal in 7/12 clades.

 *[[Yersinia pestis|Y. pestis]]* has been unambiguously shown to exhibit substantial rate variation both between and within clades [[Cui 2013 Historical Variations Mutation\|[@cui2013HistoricalVariationsMutation;]] [[Spyrou 2019 Phylogeography Second Plague|@spyrou2019PhylogeographySecondPlague]]].
 It is therefore unsurprising that extreme rate variation is also observed in this study.
 The [[Coefficient of Determination]] (R<sup>2</sup>) of the linear regression for the full dataset is extremely low at 0.09 (Table @tbl:table_temporal_signal).
 This suggests that a simple linear model, such as the strict clock model, is overall a poor fit for the data.

 > What were the BETS results for the reduced dataset?